Chapter 9: Unit Tests

 Oracle Database is a very reliable software (as of 2024), it comes at the cost of thousands of people suffering through the setup, but as a customer I enjoy its robustness.

-Having tests that actually test software is good, even if they are dirty.
 However proliferation of mocking frameworks lead to the situation when developers spent time tweaking mock expectations and then testing the mocks.
+Those are indeed often messy and often useless.

 First, it presents an example of a refactoring that I mostly agree with: